 Haven’t heard about outlining?
 In a nutshell, outlining is the process of creating hierarchical lists to contain whatever you’re thinking or working on.
 An outline lets you break complex tasks or projects into smaller, more manageable bits and see all the moving parts easily.

-Outlining your big and small projects will help you create precise and context-rich next actions.
+Outlining your project lists will help you create precise and context-rich next actions.
 It’ll also give you clearly defined starting points for all the tasks you’re working on.
 Plus, bite-sized tasks are less intimidating which means you’re less likely to procrastinate on them.

 💬 “Having a meaningful and well-defined task beats willpower every time.
 Not having willpower, but not having to use willpower indicates that you set yourself up for success.
 This is where the organization of writing and note-taking comes into play.”